-So today, I am sharing some thoughts on composition, with examples from some favourite bloggers I follow.
-Smooth cop out, eh?
+So today, I am sharing some thoughts on composition.

 I find the most amateur mistake new food bloggers make (myself included, when I started) is to get their lens right up to the plate.